-&lt;sup>35 These cases involve breaches that are likely to be addressed using the Track 1 procedure.
+34 These cases involve breaches that are likely to be addressed using the Track 1 procedure.
 However, a CAT is free to assess the facts and judge the matter to be "minor" where appropriate.
 The CAT may reduce the level of administrative charges in cases where it determines "minor" breaches could have been dealt with by other means.

-192.2 Moderate
+201.2 Moderate

-A discernible effect, directly or indirectly, on consumers and/or some harm or potential harm arising.

-May have had a slight impact or potential impact on consumer confidence in premium rate services.

-The cost incurred is likely to be of some significance to consumers.

-The breaches are capable of inflating revenue streams relating to the service.

-The service is capable of providing some value to consumers and is designed to provide a legitimate product or service.

-The breach was committed inadvertently or negligently.

-The breach was an isolated incident and there is no evidence that it demonstrates a wider problem at the relevant party.

-The breach was of short duration.
+A discernible effect, directly or indirectly, on consumers and/or some harm or potential harm arising. and/or May have had a slight impact or potential impact on consumer confidence in premium rate services. and/or The cost incurred is likely to be of some significance to consumers. and/or The breaches are capable of inflating revenue streams relating to the service. and/or The service is capable of providing some value to consumers and is designed to provide a legitimate product or service. and/or The breach was committed inadvertently or negligently. and/or The breach was an isolated incident and there is no evidence that it demonstrates a wider problem at the relevant party. and/or The breach was of short duration.

-192.3 Significant
+201.3 Significant